 Councils have a statutory duty to complete a local Child Poverty Strategy and this City Region approach is over and above this statutory responsibility.
 There is a further duty for specific named partners to co-operate in tackling child poverty in local areas, and this is partially delivered through the City Region level Commission.

-The Commission published its Child Poverty and Life Chances strategy
+The Commission published its Child Poverty and Life Chances strategy in 2011.

 More information can be found here